utilmeta/utype/docs/en/references/field.md

-# Field - config param
+# Field - configure param

-In utype, Field is used to configure data class attributes and function parameters to adjust their behavior.
+In utype, `Field` is used to configure dataclass attributes and function parameters to control their behavior.
 In this document, we will explain its usage in detail.

-## Optional and Default
+## Optional and default

-Declaring whether a field is optional and specifying the default value of the field is the most commonly used field configuration, even if you do not use Field, such as
+Declaring whether a field is optional and specifying the default value of the field is the most commonly used field configuration, even if you do not use `Field`, for example
 ```python
 from utype import Schema, parse